Nová Bystřice: Sport

 The Monachus golf resort, situated on the town's southwestern edge, is a major attraction for golfers.
 It consists of 18-hole championship course and nine-hole public golf academy.

 Sights

-The main landmark of the town square and whole town is Church of Saints Peter and Paul.
-It was built in 1335.
+The main landmark of Nová Bystřice is Church of Saints Peter and Paul, located on the town square.
+It was built in the Gothic style around 1335.
+In the 17th and 18th centuries, it was modofied in the Baroque style.

 Nová Bystřice Castle was built on the foundations of a Gothic castle from the 13th century.
 The eastern wing of today's castle with cellars with barrel vaults and a two-storey Renaissance arcade on the courtyard side have been preserved from the original castle.
 Today it is privately owned and inaccessible.

 The narrow-gauge railway is one of the main tourist attractions.
-In the railway station there is the Regional Narrow Gauge Museum.
+In the railway station is the Regional Narrow Gauge Museum.

-Veteran Museum is the largest museum of American pre-war cars in the Czech Republic.
+Veteran Museum is the largest museum of American pre-war cars in the Czech Republic, but also includes cars from the 1950s and 60s.
+It consists of more than 70 cars.